sophgo/tdl_sdk/doc/appendix01-vpss_helper.md

 # Appendix 1 Vpss Helper

 ``vpss_helper.h`` header is a indepentant header which only relies on Middleware SDK.
-The header provides some common coding pattern templates used in AI SDK.
+The header provides some common coding pattern templates used in TDL SDK.

 ## Init Middleware